 In response to market uncertainties, however, many new cannabis companies were unable to keep up with changing legislation or the flood of competition and had to close their doors.
-In 2019, there’s still considerable uncertainty so how is a cannabis operator able to manage operations and stay abreast of industry trends, legislation, and available technologies?
+In 2019, there’s still considerable uncertainty of how cannabis operators are able to manage operations and stay abreast of industry trends, legislation, and available technologies?

-Avoid the following 5 mistakes that could put your cannabusiness our of business:
+Avoid the following 5 mistakes that could put your cannabusiness out of business: